 A Python reference implementation of the CF data model

-The cfdm Python package is a reference implementation of the CF data model, that identifies the fundamental elements of the CF conventions and shows how they relate to each other, independently of the netCDF encoding.
+The cfdm Python package is a reference implementation of the CF data model for CF-1.10, that identifies the fundamental elements of the CF conventions and shows how they relate to each other, independently of the netCDF encoding.

 The central element defined by the CF data model is the field construct, which corresponds to a CF-netCDF data variable with all of its metadata.